lineality/Online_Voting_Using_One_Time_Pads/README.md

 Note: If the ballot is processed on an off-line not-connected to a network computer then the chances of 'hacking' the vote are reduced (the 'attack surface' is reduced).

+Enter voter data into results data set.

-Step 15: (Process Election Data / Count The Votes)
+Step 16: (Process Election Data / Count The Votes)
 The printed ballot is counted with the other paper ballots of various kinds during the normal election ballot count process.

-Step 16: (Publish Election-Results Data)
+Step 17: (Publish Election-Results Data)
 The election results are processed and published.
 (The publication of election results is perhaps not strictly part of the question of 'secure voting' but in practice it is likely often a requirement.)